Trump and Kim set to meet for historic summit

 Pompeo, who led the outreach as CIA director, traveled twice to North Korea for preliminary talks.
 His sessions with Kim amounted to the most robust contact ever between the United States and the North Korean leader, providing critical information about a man about whom little is known.

 Talks proceeded at multiple levels, including logistical discussions to allay Kim's fears of being deposed while traveling further afield than he ever has before as the country's leader.
-The site of the historic talks was a matter of intense speculation before the President announced on Twitter it would occur here in Singapore, the flashy Southeast Asian city-state that has eagerly accommodated the spectacle.
+The site of the historic talks was a matter of intense speculation before the US President announced on Twitter it would occur here in Singapore, the flashy Southeast Asian city-state that has eagerly accommodated the spectacle.

 More than 2,500 journalists have convened here, with each leader's every movement tracked carefully.
 Trump mostly remained inside his Shangri-la hotel on the day before the summit, emerging only to meet with his Singaporean counterpart at the presidential palace.
 Later in the day, he met with senior advisers and phoned the leaders of Japan and South Korea.